v-grigore/logo-similarity/README.md

 ### Step 2: Logo recognition
 The next step was implementing a way to extract important features from every logo, so that I could compare the logos between them.
 But before implementing feature extraction, I had to add a preprocessing step so that each `.png` file had the same aspect ratio and resolution.
 I also had to remove alpha channel from images, because some extraction methods only work with "RGB" mode.
-This meant I had to calculate average brigthness for each image, to determine whether to use black or white bg color (otherwise some of the all black/all white logos would be lost).
+This meant I had to calculate average brightness for each image, to determine whether to use black or white bg color (otherwise some of the all black/all white logos would be lost).

 After preprocessing images, I had multiple ways of implementing feature extraction.
 First methods I tried were SIFT and ORB algorithms, which resulted in a pretty mediocre feature extraction, but a really bad performance.
 Then I decided to try histogram extraction, assuming logos were simple enough for color distribution comparison.
 The histogram method yielded terrible results however, so
 I decided to try a CNN model.
-Since I didn't have a large enough dataset, and training a model specifically for logo recogntion would take a lot of time and resources, I decided to use a pre-trained model.
+Since I didn't have a large enough dataset, and training a model specifically for logo recognition would take a lot of time and resources, I decided to use a pre-trained model.

 After trying ResNet50 and MobileNetV2 pre-trained models, I decided to stick with MobileNetV2, which produced slightly better results while also being a little bit faster (~6 logos/sec vs ~4